Skip to main content

 Bio

-Dr. Ravi Kulkarni joined the College of Veterinary Medicine, NC State University in 2019 as an Assistant Professor in the Population Health and Pathobiology department.
-Dr. Kulkarni obtained his Veterinary degree (BVSc, eqv DVM) from Karnataka Veterinary, Animal and Fisheries Sciences University, India, and Masters in Parasitology and Immunology from Indian Veterinary Research Institute.
-Subsequent to working at the Torrent pharmaceuticals R&D center for a four years in India, he joined University of Guelph Veterinary College, Canada, to pursue his PhD in immunology and microbiology.
-Following his PhD, he did his postdoc training in avian immunology at Guelphon a fellowship from the Canadian Ministry of Research and Innovation.
+Dr. Ravi Kulkarni joined the Population Health and Pathobiology department of College of Veterinary Medicine, NC State University in 2019.
+Dr. Kulkarni obtained his Veterinary degree (BVSc, eqv DVM) from Karnataka Veterinary, Animal and Fisheries Sciences University, India, and Masters in Immunology and Parasitology from the Indian Veterinary Research Institute.
+Subsequent to working at the Torrent pharmaceuticals R&D center for four years in India, he joined University of Guelph Veterinary College, Canada, to pursue his PhD in immunology and microbiology.
+Following his PhD, he did his postdoc training in avian immunology at Guelph on a fellowship from the Canadian Ministry of Research and Innovation.
 Subsequently, to gather further training in vaccine immunology, he worked at the Emory University Vaccine Center, Atlanta, Georgia, for three years as a Research Associate.
 He once again joined University of Guelph, as an Adjunct professor and Associate graduate faculty to teach and research in avian health and disease control.
 He also served for three years as the Research Coordinator, the Poultry Health Research Network (PHRN) at Guelph.
 At CVM-NCSU, his research program focuses on immunology and microbiology with a primary focus in ‘Understanding immunity to infections and developing novel disease control strategies in poultry’.
 His meritorious research contributions have been recognized with The 2024 Bayer-Snoeyenbos New Investigator Award by the American Association of Avian Pathologists, and 2024-2025 NC State ‘Goodnight Early Career Innovator Award’.

 AFFILIATIONS